tango-controls/tango-doc/source/getting-started/development/cpp/cpp-quick-start.rst

 Step 1: installation
 --------------------

 This chapter assumes that you have already installed Tango in your local computer or in your network.
-If you need to install TANGO, please reference to the documentation.
+If you need to install TANGO, please reference to :ref:`the documentation<getting_started_installation>`.

 Step 2: create a device class
 -----------------------------